 What are Lumeta’s adhesive solar panels, and how do they work?

 Unlike traditional solar panels, Lumeta’s solar panels are adhesive, which means you won’t need racking or holes in your roof to secure the panels to your home or business.
 The panels come with an industrial-strength butyl tape that’s covered with a backing paper.
 Once installers peel this paper away, place the panel on the roof and apply pressure, they are glued on tight.
-Lumeta’s new line, the Lynx series, is not widely available on the market today, but the company originally indicated plans to take pre-orders in 2018.
+Lumeta’s new line, the Lynx series, is not widely available on the market today, but the company planned to take pre-orders in 2020.

 These solar panels aren’t categorized as building integrated photovoltaics (BIPV) like Tesla’s solar tiles or the POWERHOUSE solar shingles.
 This is because they don’t replace your roofing material, but instead go on top of existing roofing like traditional solar panels.